 Discrete Trial Training (DTT) is a structured teaching method used in Applied Behavior Analysis (ABA) where skills are broken down into small, teachable components.
 Each learning opportunity, or trial, has a clear beginning and end.
-Trials are presented in quick succession, and the student receives immediate feedback (reinforcement or correction) after each response.
+Trials are presented in quick succession, and the student receives immediate feedback (reinforcement or correction) after each responseA response is a single occurrence or instance of a behavi....
 DTT is often used to teach new skills in a controlled and repetitive manner, ensuring that the student has multiple opportunities to practice and learn the targeted behavior or skill.

 Example